 5. In the left-side menu, click Settings.

-8. At the pop-up menu, under "Nickname for duplicate listing" enter the new listing's nickname, and use the up/down arrows to select the number of duplicates.
+8. At the pop-up menu, under "Nickname for duplicate properties", enter the new property's nickname, and use the up/down arrows to select the number of duplicates.

 9. Click Duplicate.

-When creating a new multi-unit, you can import the settings of an existing listing to it.
-Alternatively, you can import the settings of an existing listing to an existing multi-unit.
+When creating a new multi-unit, you can import the settings of an existing property to it.
+Alternatively, you can import the settings of an existing property to an existing multi-unit.

 Duplicating a sub-unit as a single unit

-To duplicate an existing sub-unit under a multi-unit, you can use the following ways:
+To duplicate an existing sub-unit under a multi-unit, you can use the following methods:

 • Unassign the sub-unit from the existing Multi-Unit.
 This action will convert the sub-unit to a single unit.
-Then, duplicate the listing, according to the instructions above.
-Once done, assign the listing to the multi-unit again.
-You can only re-assign the listing if the multi-unit has no more than 100 sub-units.
+Then, duplicate the property according to the instructions above.
+Once done, assign the property to the multi-unit again.
+You can only re-assign the property if the multi-unit has no more than 100 sub-units.

 • Create a new sub-unit from an existing multi-unit.
 The sub-unit will "inherit" the settings of the parent unit.
 Then, unassign the sub-unit from the multi-unit.
 The sub-units will be set as separate single units once they are unassigned.